Cell Communication and Intracellular Signaling

 Teaching and learning methods

-The course runs over a period of 4-5 weeks, and will consist of 6-8 hours of mandatory lectures per week.
+The course runs over a period of 4-5 weeks, and will consist of 6-8 hours of lectures per week.

 Note that the lectures start the first week of January.
 Therefore the course has an early admission process, early registration for attendance and examination.
 If you are an extrernal student, please make contact if you need help with registration.